thwfhk/shl-popl24-artifact/README.md

       $ docker buildx build --platform linux/amd64 -t shl-popl24-artifact .
       ```

-3. Launch the image inside a container \
+2. Launch the image inside a container \
-   To test image, we can launch it inside a container.
-If you are on
+   If you are on an x86_64 machine, then invoke the following command
-   an x86_64 machine, then invoke the following command to launch the
+   to launch the image inside a container and drop you into an
-   image and drop you into an interactive shell
+   interactive shell
    ```
    > docker run -it shl-popl24-artifact
    ```